-An echocardiogram, or echo for short, is a noninvasive, safe and painless way to examine the heart and surrounding structures.
+At the Children’s Heart Center, we offer echocardiography, or echo, which is a noninvasive, safe and painless way to examine the heart and surrounding structures.
 Through the use of harmless sound waves, images are obtained and visualized on a computer screen.

-- 2-Dimensional: This component allows the physician to visualize the heart as a two-dimensional, moving structure.
-All of the chambers, valves and arteries can be analyzed.
+- 2-Dimensional – helps physicians visualize the heart as a multi-dimensional, moving structure, allowing all of the chambers, valves and arteries to be analyzed

-- Doppler: Doppler is used to see the direction of blood flow through the heart, as well as analyze velocities.
+- Doppler – shows the direction of blood flow through the heart, as well as analyze velocities

-- M-mode: M-mode transfers 2-D images into graph form, allowing measurements to be made.
+- M-mode – transfers 2-D images into graph form, allowing measurements to be made

 What can my doctor learn from the echo?

-- Identification of defects in the walls (septum) of the heart.
+- Identification of defects in the walls, or septum, of the heart

 How will the test be performed?

-While the child lies down, a transducer (microphone) with clear gel on the end is moved over the chest and stomach to obtain the ultrasound images.
-This is completely painless, though the child may feel pressure from the transducer on the chest and stomach.
-The entire test will take approximately 30 minutes to complete.
+While your child lies down, a transducer, or microphone, with clear gel on the end is moved over his or her chest and stomach to obtain the ultrasound images.
+This is completely painless, though your child may feel pressure from the transducer on his or her chest and stomach.
+The entire test will take approximately 30 to 45 minutes to complete.

 How can I make my child more comfortable?

 Your child can bring a video to watch while the test is being performed, or chose one from our collection.
-For infants and young children, a parent may lie down next to the child, hold his or her hand or even feed the child during the test.
-The best images are obtained when the child is lying still and is quiet.
-On occasion, an uncooperative child will require mild sedation.
-In that event the child will need an empty stomach (four hours) prior to the test and will need to be observed afterward until awake.
+Parents may accompany infants and young children and are allowed to lie down next to them, hold their hand or feed them.
+The best images are obtained when your child is lying still and is quiet.
+Uncooperative children may sometimes require mild sedation.
+In that case, your child will need an empty stomach for four hours prior to the test and will need to be observed afterward until awake.

 How will I receive the test results?

-A cardiovascular technologist will perform the echo.
-Within 24 hours, a pediatric cardiologist will interpret the test.
-The results will then be sent to your pediatrician who will then discuss the results with you.
+A cardiovascular technologist will perform the echo, which will be interpreted by a pediatric cardiologist within 24 hours.
+The results will be sent to your pediatrician, who will discuss them with you.